20049510/Contact-Book/README.md

   Open the index.html file in your preferred web browser.

 5.**Usage**

-  Add a Contact
+•	Add a Contact

-  Fill in the contact form (Name, Email, Phone, Address) and click the "Add Contact" button.
+•	Fill in the contact form (Name, Email, Phone, Address) and click the "Add Contact" button.

-  View Contacts
+•	 View Contacts

-  Click the "View Contacts" button to load and display all contacts.
+•	 Click the "View Contacts" button to load and display all contacts.

-  Update a Contact
+•	  Update a Contact

-  Click the "Update" button next to the contact you want to update, enter the new details, and save the changes.
+•	 Click the "Update" button next to the contact you want to update, enter the new details, and save the changes.

-  Delete a Contact
+•	  Delete a Contact

-  Click the "Delete" button next to the contact you want to delete.
+•	 Click the "Delete" button next to the contact you want to delete.

 5.**Project Structure**

-  index.html: The frontend HTML file.
+•	index.html: The frontend HTML file

-  styles.css: The CSS file for styling the frontend.
+•	styles.css: The CSS file for styling the frontend.

-  server.js: The backend server file that handles API requests.
+•	 server.js: The backend server file that handles API requests.

-  contacts.db: The SQLite database file that stores contact information (created automatically).
+•	 contacts.db: The SQLite database file that stores contact information (created automatically).

 6.**Technologies Used**

-  Frontend: HTML, CSS, JavaScript
+•	Frontend: HTML, CSS, JavaScript

-  Backend: Node.js, Express.js, SQLite
+•	 Backend: Node.js, Express.js, SQLite

 7.**Acknowledgments**

-  Inspired by simple CRUD applications.
+•	Inspired by simple CRUD applications.